Format: Online (asynchronous)

 Topic 5: Making Food and Nutrition Education Happen in Your Classroom, Your School, Your Community

-Finally, participants create their own concrete food and nutrition education plan (lessons, ideas, resources to use, partners to work with) that will be ready to use when school starts.
+Finally, participants create their own concrete food and nutrition education plan (lessons, ideas, resources to use, partners to work with) ready to use with their students.